sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 Let's put the new HTML elements that we learned about into action.
 We'll build the HTML content for the first section after our header on our landing page.

-To review, the final design for our first section will eventually look like this:
+To review, the final design for our first section (not the header) will eventually look like this:

 ![First Section Design](assets/first_section_design.jpg)